SEI-Remote/mern-jwt-auth-template/README.md

-# MERN Stack with OAuth Template
+# MERN Stack with JWT Template

 This is a MERN Stack template that includes JWT Authentication.